mkkurt/node-promptgen/README.md

 npm start
 ```

-2. Follow the prompts to enter your project directory and choose whether to include the boilerplate analysis prompt.
+2. Follow the prompts to enter your project directory, add custom ignore list and choose whether to include the boilerplate analysis prompt.

-3. The tool will generate a project_prompt.txt file in your project directory.
+3. The tool will generate a project_prompt.txt file in your *target project directory*.

-4. Use this prompt with your preferred AI language model to get a detailed analysis and ask questions about your project.
+4. Use the generated prompt with your preferred AI language model to get a detailed analysis and ask questions about your project.